 But I’d like to go a bit further.
-These positions are fundamentally based on these asymmetries between gay and straight people.
+As I’ve argued throughout this piece, these positions are fundamentally based on asymmetries between gay and straight people.
 Some of those asymmetries just won’t go away – it’s very unlikely that we’ll ever see a time where there are as many gay people as straight people in the world.

-And my position is that if we do that, then at least some of these arguments over time will lose their potency.
+Because if we do try and fix these things then at least some of these arguments will—over time—lose their potency.
 We actually can work towards a day where it is at least more okay for any good actor working in good faith to play gay or straight whatever their sexuality.
 Where we don’t have to think continually about how we make sure that gay people are represented and gay actors have equal opportunities and we genuinely can just give the right roles to the best people.
 We’re just not there yet.
 And to get there we probably have to follow a narrower and more complicated path – much like the path that Russell T Davies has mapped out.

 In the meantime, we work and we push and we explain, in articles in the Radio Times or in never-ending blog posts, to those few who are willing to listen, always hoping that together we might get a little closer to that day.